Handling Dram Shop Cases Throughout New England

 What is a Dram Shop?

 A dram shop is another name for a bar or establishment where alcoholic beverages are served.
 Also known as liquor liability, dram shop liability refers to the allowance of claims to be brought against bars, taverns, or other businesses that serve alcohol.
-All have states have dram shop laws that can hold businesses responsible for alcohol-related accidents, such as DUI car accidents caused by drunk patrons.
+All have states have dram shop laws that can hold businesses responsible for alcohol-related accidents, such as DUI automobile accidents caused by intoxicated patrons.

-Dram shop liability exists to provide accident victims with the additional compensation they may need to recover from their injuries a.
+Dram shop liability exists to provide accident victims with the additional compensation they may need to recover from their injuries.
 As individual insurance policies have limits that may not fully cover the damages victims have accrued.
-Car accidents involving alcohol tend to be catastrophic, as they involve speeding and delayed reactions that can cause serious injuries including burns, broken bones, spinal cord and neck injuries, head and brain trauma, internal bleeding, and death.
+Motor vehicle accidents involving alcohol tend to be catastrophic, as they involve speeding and delayed reactions that can cause serious injuries including burns, broken bones, spinal cord and neck injuries, head and brain trauma, internal bleeding, and death.